Survivor-Centred Visual Narratives

 This achievement is a celebration of the hard work and dedication of everyone involved in bringing Emmie’s story to life.
 Our sincere congratulations to Emmie and Barbara and our thanks to all those who have supported this project.

-Get a digital copy of ‘Emmie Arbel: The Colour of Memory’ here.
+Get a digital copy of ‘Emmie Arbel.
+The Color of Memory’ here.
 Available in the original German as well as English and French translations.

 2024 AGM at the University of British Columbia: Centring Indigenous and Arts-Based Approaches to Testimony